The ultimate West Canada Guide

 Cave and Basin National Historic Site

-This historical starting point of Banff National Park is therefore the perfect starting point for a museum.
-Cave and Basin National Historic Site is a small but very informative museum located in the heart of Banff National Park.
-Interactive exhibits and film presentations will show you how the hot springs were founded but the most exciting is definitely the hot springs itself.
+This historical birthplace of Banff National Park is the perfect location for a museum.
+The Cave and Basin National Historic Site is a small but very informative museum located in the heart of the park.
+Interactive exhibits and film presentations take you through the discovery of the hot springs and the creation of Canada’s first national park.
+But the highlight of the visit is, without a doubt, the hot springs themselves, where it all began.

 Whyte Museum of the Canadian Rockies

-The Whyte Museum of the Canadian Rockies is the fourth largest cultural and historical museum in Alberta.
-It opened in 1968 and collects, preserves and exhibits the cultural heritage of the Canadian Rockies.
-It contains even a library and archives.
-The founder or rather the initiators of the museum were Peter and Catharine Whyte.
-During summer you can even visit two homes and four cabins, which show the lifestyle of Banff’s earlier pioneers.
+The Whyte Museum of the Canadian Rockies is the fourth-largest cultural and historical museum in Alberta.
+Founded in 1968, the museum is dedicated to collecting, preserving, and showcasing the cultural heritage of the Canadian Rockies.
+It also houses a library and archives.
+The museum was founded by Peter and Catharine Whyte, whose vision brought this rich collection to life.
+During the summer months, visitors can explore two homes and four cabins that offer a glimpse into the lives of Banff’s early pioneers.

 Hotel